techsoysauce/techsoysauce.github.io/_posts/2022-01-03-terraform.markdown

 * Don't forget to destroy your test infrastructure when not in use, that's like leaving the lights on in empty rooms.
 No Bueno!
 * If you are using a version control system (VCS) like git, don't forget to include a **.gitignore** in your Terraform directory so you don't accidentally copy secrets to repo's that may be public.
 Last thing you want is leaked info or an AWS bill for several thousand dollars.
 * Visual Studio Code is awesome for editing your Terraform code, it offers a free Terraform extension that allows it to auto-expand Terraform syntax as you are typing your code.

+I'm going to continue digging into Terraform to learn modules and workspaces.
+Those look to be promising.
+If you get a chance, dig in your self into Terraform.
+Start with youtube.
+Excellent surces are Freedcodecamp and Nana Terraform.
+Remember to keep learning.